NickDerry2023/NickDerry2023/README.md

 - 👋 Hi, I’m @NickDerry2023
-- 👀 I’m interested in working at Cali Web Design as a Web Developer and Board Member.
+- 👀 I’m interested in working at Nexure Solutions as a Web Developer and Board Member.
-- 🌱 I’m currently learning C#, PHP, and Swift
+- 🌱 I’m currently learning C#, PHP, JS, Python and Swift
-- 💞️ I’m looking to collaborate on Cali Panel and Merx
+- 💞️ I’m looking to collaborate on Nexure Panel
-- 📫 How to reach me by email at nickd@caliwebdesignservices.com or by phone at +1-(877)-597-7325
+- 📫 How to reach me by email at nickd@nexuresolutions.com or by phone at +1-(877)-597-7325
 - 😄 Pronouns: He/Him

 <!---